cfdp/cfdp.dk/wp-content/plugins/content-protector/readme.txt

 ***Link Access***
 Use an encrypted link to give your users direct access to your protected content.

-***Page Builder***
-Passster Pro now supports several page builders.
-We currently support the following page builders:

-* Elementor
-* Beaver Builder
-* Visual Composer (WPBakery Page Builder)

-Use custom Widgets, Elements or Modules to protect your content.

-Warning: Passster Pro currently not support to restrict complete rows or columns in your page builder.
-It's build as an element/module/widget which you can add content to via WYSIWIG-Editor.

 Get it now on [passster.io](https://passster.io)